It’s a good day to explore the potential health benefits of kale.

 Studies have also found that people who consumed a higher amount of dietary fiber were able to lose weight easier than those who consumed less dietary fiber.

-4. Has Anti-Inflammatory Qualities (My Favorite Health Benefit Of Kale)
+4. Has Anti-Inflammatory Qualities (My Favorite Potential Health Benefit Of Kale)

 Research shows that kale may aid in digestion.